mohitnishu/submission/README.md

+(NOTE:- New to github so if any kind of file or task is missing please inform so that i could correct it.)
-Name of Repository Submission
+(Note:- I have tried to clone the repository if any error occur please inform) Name of Repository Submission
 Assesment files Attached
 📄 python_task_1.py
 📄 python_task_2.py
 📄 excel_assessment.xlsm
-All file name and task are done as per the detailes provided NOTE:- New to github so if any kind of file or task is missing please inform so that i could correct it.
+All file name and task are done as per the detailes provided

 Thanks for considering all students equally and providing all students a chance to show thier skills